Buckfast Tonic Wine

-Despite being marketed as a tonic, Buckfast has become notorious in some parts of Scotland and Northern Ireland for its association with ned culture and antisocial behaviour.
-High retail sales are recorded in Lurgan, as well as throughout the Central Lowlands including Glasgow and the surrounding areas of East Kilbride, Hamilton, Blantyre, South Lanarkshire, Cambuslang, and Coatbridge.
+Despite being marketed as a tonic, Buckfast has become notorious in Scotland for its association with ned culture and "antisocial behaviour."

 History

 The wine, which is still manufactured using many of the same ingredients, is based on a traditional recipe from France.
 The Benedictine monks at Buckfast Abbey first made the tonic wine in the 1890s.
 It was originally sold in small quantities as a medicine using the slogan "Three small glasses a day, for good health and lively blood".

 In 1927, the Abbey lost its licence to sell wine.
 As a result, the Abbot allowed wine merchants to distribute on behalf of the Abbey.
 At the same time, the recipe was changed to be less of a patent medicine and more of a medicated wine.

 The wine, which comes in distinct brands depending on the market, has achieved popularity in working class, student, and bohemian communities in the United Kingdom and Ireland.
 In the Republic of Ireland, Buckfast is packaged in a darker bottle, has a slightly lower alcoholic strength, and lacks the vanillin flavouring present in the British version.
-Buckfast sold in Northern Ireland (where it has been nicknamed "Lurgan champagne") is the same as that sold in the rest of the UK.
+Buckfast sold in Northern Ireland, where it has been nicknamed "Lurgan champagne", is the same as that sold in the rest of the UK.

 Versions

 Buckfast contains 15% alcohol in the 750 ml green-bottled UK version, and 14.8% in the brown-bottled Republic of Ireland version, which equates to roughly 11.25 UK units of alcohol.

-Both versions of the drink contain phosphate and glycerophosphate (each of these as the sodium and/or potassium salt).
+Both versions of the drink contain phosphate and glycerophosphate, each of these as the sodium and/or potassium salt.

-The "brown bottle" Buckfast sold in Ireland has a caffeine content about equal to a strong espresso coffee (60 mg/100 ml) and higher than Red Bull (32 mg/100 ml) whereas the UK-sold "green bottle" Buckfast has a caffeine content about equal to strong black tea (30 mg/100 ml).
+The "brown bottle" Buckfast sold in Ireland has a caffeine content similar to an espresso coffee (60 mg/100 ml) and higher than Red Bull (32 mg/100 ml).
+The UK-sold "green bottle" Buckfast has a caffeine content higher than black tea but lower than coffee (37,5 mg/100 ml).